 Which would surprise you more: a sexy image of an unclothed woman, or one of a naked man?
 It is a disparity that remains starkly drawn between the sexes.
-As the Guerilla Girls pointed out in 2005 in their Do Women Have to Be Naked series, less than 5% of the artists in the modern art section of the Met are women, but 85% of the nudes are female.
+As the Guerilla Girls pointed out in their 2012 iteration of the Do Women Have to Be Naked series, less than 4% of the artists in the Modern Art section of the Met are women, but 76% of the nudes are female.
 It doesn’t look much better in the ads on our screens: women were shown in sexually revealing clothing six times more than men between 2006 and 2016, according to research by J Walter Thompson New York and The Geena Davis Institute on Gender in Media, for which they partnered with Google to analyse its data.

-Elephant has long championed the reclaiming of female sexuality in issue 25’s Girl on Girl (now a book by Editor-at-Large Charlotte Jansen, published by Laurence King), in which women photograph women.
-It’s a more essential undertaking than ever at a time when the gender pay gap is under fierce scrutiny, and when women’s bodies continue to be misrepresented.
+Elephant has long championed the reclaiming of female sexuality, such as in Issue 25’s Girl on Girl (now a book by Editor-at-Large Charlotte Jansen, published by Laurence King), focused on women photographing women.
+It is a more essential undertaking than ever at a time when the gender pay gap is under fierce scrutiny, and when women’s bodies continue to be misrepresented.
 But what about the erotic identity of the opposite sex?

 The museum is an important voice redressing the balance of gender, sexuality and difference in a visual arts landscape that remains dominated by a heteronormative point of view.
 The erotic male form is too often sidelined in this outlook, even as women are undressed again and again to the point of ennui.
 It is unsurprising therefore that it is in the queer arts that the male body comes to the forefront, when men are able to look at men free from the expectations of the straight gaze.
 These images are a celebratory archive of queer expression and of the alternative freedoms that can be found in the refusal to conform to the male-female power play.